anuraghazra/github-readme-stats/readme.md

 12. Click deploy, and you're good to go.
 See your domains to use the API!

 </details>

+### Disable rate limit protections

+Github Readme Stats contains several Vercel environment variables that can be used to remove the rate limit protections:

+- `CACHE_SECONDS`: This environment variable takes precedence over our cache minimum and maximum values and can be used to circumvent these values for self Hosted Vercel instances.

+See [the Vercel documentation](https://vercel.com/docs/concepts/projects/environment-variables) on how to add these environment variables to your Vercel instance.

 ### Keep your fork up to date